sambacha/simple-sushiswap-sdk/README.md

 - 🚀query many tokens in 1 jsonrpc call perfect to get token metadata fast
   <br/>
-- 🚀all the uniswap contracts are all exposed for your use with full typings if you wanted to call a more bespoke method
+- 🚀all the sushiswap contracts are all exposed for your use with full typings if you wanted to call a more bespoke method
   <br/>
 - 🚀 and much more!!